mmitropolitsky/SpringBootArchitecture/README.md

 <p>
 The official Spring Boot <a href="https://docs.spring.io/spring-boot/docs/2.2.0.BUILD-SNAPSHOT/reference/html/">
 documentation</a> and <a href="https://docs.spring.io/spring-boot/docs/current/reference/html/">
-reference guide</a> are created and maintained by Phillip Webb, Dave Syer, Josh Long, Stéphane Nicoll, Rob Winch, Andy Wilkinson (part of the Pivotal team) and others.
+reference guide</a> are created and maintained mainly by the core engineering team.
 <p>
-There is also a large community support on <a href="https://gitter.im/spring-projects/spring-boot">
+There is also large community support on <a href="https://gitter.im/spring-projects/spring-boot">
 Gitter</a>.
    </td>
   </tr>